 Baʿal was also used as a proper name by the third millennium BC, when he appears in a list of deities at Abu Salabikh.
 Most modern scholarship asserts that this Baʿal—usually distinguished as "The Lord" (הבעל, Ha Baʿal)—was identical with the storm and fertility god Hadad; it also appears in the form Baʿal Haddu.
 Scholars propose that, as the cult of Hadad increased in importance, his true name came to be seen as too holy for any but the high priest to speak aloud and the alias "Lord" ("Baʿal") was used instead, as "Bel" was used for Marduk among the Babylonians and "Adonai" for Yahweh among the Israelites.
 A minority propose that Baʿal was a native Canaanite deity whose cult was identified with or absorbed aspects of Adad's.
 Regardless of their original relationship, by the 1st millennium BCE, the two were distinct: Hadad was worshiped by the Aramaeans and Baʿal by the Phoenicians and other Canaanites.

 Baʿal is well-attested in surviving inscriptions and was popular in theophoric names throughout the Levant but he is usually mentioned along with other gods, "his own field of action being seldom defined".
 Nonetheless, Ugaritic records show him as a weather god, with particular power over lightning, wind, rain, and fertility.
-The dry summers of the area were explained as Baʿal's time in the underworld and his return in autumn was said to cause the storms which revived the land.
-Thus, the worship of Baʿal in Canaan—where he eventually supplanted El as the leader of the gods and patron of kingship—was connected to the regions' dependence on rainfall for its agriculture, unlike Egypt and Mesopotamia, which focused on irrigation from their major rivers.
-Anxiety about the availability of water for crops and trees increased the importance of his cult, which focused attention on his role as a rain god.
+The dry summers of the area were explained as Baʿal's time in the underworld, and his return in autumn was said to have caused the storms that revived the land.
+Thus, the worship of Baʿal in Canaan—where he eventually supplanted El as the leader of the gods and patron of kingship—was connected to the region's dependence on rainfall for its agriculture, unlike Egypt and Mesopotamia, which focused on irrigation from their major rivers.
+Anxiety about water availability for crops and trees increased the importance of his cult, which focused attention on his role as a rain god.
 He was also called upon during battle, showing that he was thought to intervene actively in the world of man, unlike the more aloof El.
 The Lebanese city of Baalbeck was named after Baal.
-Alternatively, Ba' al is a divine co-regent with El, where El was the executive whilst Ba' al was the sustainer of the cosmos.
+Alternatively, Ba' al is a divine co-regent with El, where El was the executive while Ba' al was the sustainer of the cosmos.

 From Canaan, worship of Baʿal spread to Egypt by the Middle Kingdom and throughout the Mediterranean following the waves of Phoenician colonization in the early 1st millennium BCE.
-He was described with diverse epithets and, before Ugarit was rediscovered, it was supposed that these referred to distinct local gods.
+He was described with diverse epithets, and before Ugarit was rediscovered, these were supposed to refer to distinct local gods.
 However, as explained by Day, the texts at Ugarit revealed that they were considered "local manifestations of this particular deity, analogous to the local manifestations of the Virgin Mary in the Roman Catholic Church".
 In those inscriptions, he is frequently described as "Victorious Baʿal" (Aliyn or ẢlỈyn Baʿal), "Mightiest one" (Aliy or ʿAly) or "Mightiest of the Heroes" (Aliy Qrdm), "The Powerful One" (Dmrn), and in his role as patron of the city "Baʿal of Ugarit" (Baʿal Ugarit).
 As Baʿal Zaphon (Baʿal Ṣapunu), he was particularly associated with his palace atop Jebel Aqra (the ancient Mount Ṣapānu and classical Mons Casius).
 He is also mentioned as "Winged Baʿal" (Bʿl Knp) and "Baʿal of the Arrows" (Bʿl Ḥẓ).
 Phoenician and Aramaic inscriptions describe "Baʿal of the Mace" (Bʿl Krntryš), "Baʿal of the Lebanon" (Bʿl Lbnn), "Baʿal of Sidon" (Bʿl Ṣdn), Bʿl Ṣmd, "Baʿal of the Heavens" (Baʿal Shamem or Shamayin), Baʿal ʾAddir (Bʿl ʾdr), Baʿal Hammon (Baʿal Ḥamon), Bʿl Mgnm.

 Baʿal Hammon was worshipped in the Tyrian colony of Carthage as their supreme god.
 It is believed that this position developed in the 5th century BCE following the severing of its ties to Tyre following the 480 BCE Battle of Himera.
 Like Hadad, Baʿal Hammon was a fertility god.
 Inscriptions about Punic deities tend to be rather uninformative, though, and he has been variously identified as a moon god and as Dagan, the grain god.
 Rather than the bull, Baʿal Hammon was associated with the ram and depicted with his horns.
 The archaeological record seems to bear out accusations in Roman sources that the Carthaginians burned their children as human sacrifices to him.
 He was worshipped as Baʿal Karnaim ("Lord of the Two Horns"), particularly at an open-air sanctuary at Jebel Bu Kornein ("Two-Horn Hill") across the bay from Carthage.
 His consort was the goddess Tanit.